Mary of Teck: Queen mother

 During the Second World War, George VI wished his mother to be evacuated from London.
-Although she was reluctant, she decided to live at Badminton House, Gloucestershire, with her niece, Mary Somerset, Duchess of Beaufort, the daughter of her brother Adolphus.
+Although she was reluctant, she decided to live at Badminton House, Gloucestershire, with her niece Mary, Duchess of Beaufort, the daughter of her brother Adolphus.
 Her personal belongings were transported from London in seventy pieces of luggage.
 Her household, which comprised fifty-five servants, occupied most of the house, except for the Duke and Duchess's private suites, until after the war.
-The only people to complain about the arrangements were the royal servants, who found the house too small, though Queen Mary annoyed her niece by having the ancient ivy torn from the walls as she considered it unattractive and a hazard.
+The only people to complain about the arrangements were the royal servants, who found the house too small.

-From Badminton, in support of the war effort, she visited troops and factories and directed the gathering of scrap materials.
+From Badminton, in support of the war effort, Queen Mary visited troops and factories and directed the gathering of scrap materials.
 She was known to offer lifts to soldiers she spotted on the roads.
-In 1942, her youngest surviving son, Prince George, Duke of Kent, was killed in an air crash while on active service.
+In 1942, her son George, Duke of Kent, was killed in an air crash while on active service.
 Mary finally returned to Marlborough House in June 1945, after the war in Europe had resulted in the defeat of Nazi Germany.

 Mary was an eager collector of objects and pictures with a royal connection.
 She paid above-market estimates when purchasing jewels from the estate of Dowager Empress Marie of Russia and paid almost three times the estimate when buying the family's Cambridge Emeralds from Lady Kilmorey, the mistress of her late brother Prince Francis.
+After Francis's death, Mary had intervened to ensure his will was sealed by a court to cover his affair with Kilmorey.
+This set a precedent for royal wills to be sealed.
 In 1924, the famous architect Sir Edwin Lutyens created Queen Mary's Dolls' House for her collection of miniature pieces.
 She has sometimes been criticised for her aggressive acquisition of objets d'art for the Royal Collection.
 On several occasions, she would express to hosts, or others, that she admired something they had in their possession, in the expectation that the owner would be willing to donate it.

-Her extensive knowledge of, and research into, the Royal Collection helped in identifying artefacts and artwork that had gone astray over the years.
+Mary's extensive knowledge of, and research into, the Royal Collection helped in identifying artefacts and artwork that had gone astray over the years.
 The royal family had lent out many pieces over previous generations.
 Once she had identified unreturned items through old inventories, she would write to the holders, requesting that they be returned.
 In addition to being an avid collector, Mary also commissioned many gifts of jewellery, including rings which she presented to her ladies-in-waiting on the occasion of their engagements.